wh4tsername/mini-fs/README.md

 `touch /path/to/new_file` - to create new file
 `open /path/to/file` - to open file
 `close file_descriptor` - to close file
-`seek file_descriptor start/end` - to reposition read/write file offset
+`seek file_descriptor pos` - to reposition read/write file offset
 `write file_descriptor /path/to/real/file size` - to write to mini-fs file data from another file
 `read file_descriptor /path/to/real/file size` - to read from mini-fs file data to another file